Skillfully crafted of steel featuring 5 ½” wide axe blade of crescent shape; round

 smoothbore 9 7/8″ matchlock barrel of approximately 12mm caliber with fixed front blade

-sight and two ramrod thimbles with inserted steel ramrod; decorated pivoting pan cover.
+sight and two ramrod thimbles and inserted steel ramrod; decorated pivoting pan cover.

 Unscrewing from the barrel is a dagger with solid brass elephant head pommel and 9 3/8″

 diamond-section blade.
 At the opposite end is a 2 ½” diamond-section spike.
 The axe

 blade, pan cover, and much of the shaft and barrel are decorated with silver koftgari work